mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/hybrid-cloud/capacity-extension-with-regions/index.md

 ### Steps

-1. Create a fault domain detect script to run on each node to detect the node's fault domain (Enterprise only).
+1. Create a fault domain detect script to run on each node to detect the node's fault domain (DC/OS Enterprise only).
 During installation, the output of this script is passed to Mesos.

     We recommend the format for the script output be: